Nabataean architecture: The Naqab

 Mampsis (Medieval Greek: Μάμψις) or Memphis (Ancient Greek: Μέμφις), today Mamshit (ממשית), Arabic Kurnub, is a former Nabataean caravan stop and Byzantine city.
 In the Nabataean period, Mampsis was an important station on the Incense Road, connecting Southern Arabia through Edom, the Arabah and Ma'ale Akrabim, to the Mediterranean ports, as well as to Jerusalem via Beersheba and Hebron.
-The city covers 10 acre and is the smallest but best restored ancient city in the Negev Desert.
+The city covers 10 acre and is the smallest but best restored ancient city in the Naqab Desert.
 The once-luxurious houses feature unusual architecture not found in any other Nabataean city.

 The reconstructed city gives the visitor a sense of how Mampsis once looked.
 Entire streets have survived intact, and there are also large groups of Nabataean buildings with open rooms, courtyards, and terraces.
 The stones are carefully chiseled and the arches that support the ceiling are remarkably well constructed.

-The Incense Route - Desert Cities in the Negev, including Mampsis, Haluza, Avdat, and Shivta, were declared a World Heritage Site by UNESCO in June 2005.
+The Incense Route – Desert Cities in the Naqab, including Mampsis, Haluza, Avdat, and Shivta, were declared a World Heritage Site by UNESCO in June 2005.